zapstore/knox/README.md

 ```

 This will download the latest version of `knox` and install it to `/usr/local/bin`.
-Linux, MacOs, and Windows are supported.
+Linux, MacOS, and Windows are supported.

 ### Direct Download